alongidron/molgurath_Lore/character/overlords/Father_Crow.md

 But the masks did more than enslave.
 They tested strength.
 A crow unworthy of Father Crow’s standard would wear it in vain—their eyes would remain dark, lifeless.
 Only those whose gaze burned with an abyssal glow would be deemed strong enough to endure.

-The explanation unsettled Velterra further.
+The explanation unsettled Orran further.
 The thought of surrendering both his freedom and his mind left him colder than the pain itself.
 Instead, he offered Father Crow a bargain.
 As long as his true arm remained severed, he would devote himself to service—no matter how cruel or meaningless the task.

 Father Crow considered the offer and, amused by its humility, accepted.
-He then gave Velterra his first command: to gather those whose eyes did not glow beneath the masks, and shape them into an army.
+He then gave Orran his first command: to gather those whose eyes did not glow beneath the masks, and shape them into an army.
 Not soldiers of glory, but a legion of the broken—an army of failure, bound in darkness to serve his growing empire.

 Then Father Crow returned to his throne room, its doors groaning open beneath his touch.
 The moment he stepped inside, steel cut through the air—a blade hurled with deadly precision.
 It missed him by an inch, striking the stone wall.